peerkar/liferay-gsearch/README.md

 For full installation guide, including add-ons, see [Installation Instructions](https://github.com/peerkar/liferay-gsearch/wiki/Installation-Instructions).

+## Note About a Soy Bug

+There's currently a bug in 7.1 Soy framework generating lots of log data.
+For now please set a logging level for  com.liferay.portal.portlet.bridge.soy.internal.SoyPortlet to "OFF".
+Issue can be found here: https://issues.liferay.com/browse/LPS-85186

 ## Important Note About Permissions

 This solution, as it is, relies only on the content specific permissions which are indexed in the Elastisearch index.